Sesame Beginnings: Moving Together

 Parents need to know that this DVD is designed for infants and toddlers, and that it doesn't follow the recommendations of the American Academy of Pediatrics and Common Sense Media, which suggest no screen time at all until age 2.
 That said, the DVD models positive, fun, and easily replicated interactions for caregivers and young children, and could prompt new ideas for educational and fun activities appropriate for this age.

-What's the story?
+What's the Story?

 SESAME BEGINNINGS: MOVING TOGETHER starts with scenes of familiar Sesame Street characters like Elmo, Big Bird, and Prairie Dawn as babies with their caregivers, modeling movements, games, and songs together.
 Then using the puppet segments as a jumping-off point to their own fun, scenes of real-life caregivers and toddlers on cheerful sets model the types of interactions that a caregiver might continue after watching the video.
 Sarah Jessica Parker introduces each segment as she reads enthusiastically with a charmer named Sophia.

+All the great stuff you would expect from Sesame Street is here.
 Moving Together is the third in the Sesame Beginnings series aimed at providing educational DVDs for the very young.
 Despite the fact that the American Academy of Pediatricians recommends that children younger than 2 not be exposed to any screen time (TV, DVDs, computers, video games), the producers of Sesame Street have designed these DVDs expressly for that age group, no doubt capitalizing on the success of the Baby Einstein series.

 Families can talk about imagination and play.
 They can incorporate the ideas of movement and song into their daily tasks, like diaper changing and putting away toys.
 Including simple games and dance into preschoolers' day gives them a chance to develop imagination and physical awareness